parinistha/Fake-News/README.md

 # Fake-News
-A simple machine learning project using python to detect fake news (a type of yellow journalism.
+A simple machine learning project using python to detect fake news (a type of yellow journalism).